 Since 2006, the Lilly Fellows Program has published a “From the Colloquium” column about four times per year.
 The idea behind this column is to share some of the common readings from the colloquia of the Lilly Postdoctoral Fellows Program and the Lilly Graduate Fellows Program.
 These works can be of great value for mentoring programs or faculty development projects at different campuses (or to add to your own reading lists).

-Common readings and group discussion have been central to the Lilly Fellows Program’s (LFP) fellowship programs from their start twenty-seven years ago.
+Common readings and group discussion have been central to the Lilly Fellows Program’s (LFP) fellowship programs from their start twenty-nine years ago.
 First with the Lilly Postdoctoral Teaching Fellowship program at Valparaiso University starting in 1992 and then with the Lilly Graduate Fellows Program in 2008, Fellows have encountered readings intended to engage Christian thought and practice as they intersect the tasks of teaching and scholarship that make up the work we do in the academy.
 The readings address these issues on both the personal and institutional level, examining our individual practices as scholars as well as those of our academic institutions (with, of course, a special emphasis on those institutions of higher learning that connect to a church-related mission).